14 Dec The Joys of Taking Your Medicine

 (Originally published as a newsletter for The Dragontree Holistic Day Spa)

-About 12 years ago, my wife announced that she was going to open a spa and asked me if I wanted to move my practice there.
-I had been doing acupuncture for a few years in a more typical medical building.
-I was passionate about treating challenging cases and being taken seriously as a medical practitioner, so the prospect of moving into a spa was a bit difficult for me.
+About five years ago, my wife announced that she was going to open a spa and asked me if I wanted to move my practice there.
+I had been practicing Chinese medicine for a few years in a more typical medical building.
+I was passionate about treating challenging cases, educating people on the full breadth of acupuncture and herbal medicine, and being taken seriously as a medical practitioner.
+So, the prospect of moving into a spa was a bit difficult for me.
 I was concerned that this would be a place for “feel good” experiences rather than real healing.
 I thought of spa treatments as something of a luxury item – an indulgence.
 In the end, I chose to do it anyway.

 I saw that, like many people, I had dismissed the clinical validity of people’s experiences because of the mere fact that the treatment they received felt good.
 Because it feels good, I thought, it’s an indulgence.
 After all, we all know medicine is not supposed to be pleasant, right?
 My experience of medicine while growing up was that it was frightening, tasted bad, or hurt.
 Sometimes all three.
 The idea that something could be therapeutic and also thoroughly enjoyable directly conflicted with my past experience.

-Throughout our culture, there is a belief that there are certain things about life that nobody likes – including many of the things that are supposed to be good for us, such as exercise, eating vegetables, and getting a colonoscopy – but you just have to grit your teeth and get through it.
-The corollary to this unfortunate perspective is that if it feels good, it’s either bad for you or there’s something is wrong with you for enjoying it.
+Throughout our culture, there is a belief that there are certain things about life that nobody likes (including many of the things that are supposed to be good for you – like exercise, healthy foods, and talking about your problems) and you just have to grin and bear it.
+The corollary to this gloomy theory is if it feels good, it’s probably bad for you or something is wrong with you.
 Maybe it’s a parting gift from our Puritan forebears.
 If you really love your job you’re probably not working hard enough; if you really enjoy cleaning the house, you’re probably neurotic; if you’re happy all the time, you probably need a psychiatric evaluation.
 But feeling good is our birthright!